mateuszjurewicz/notes_public/English Vocabulary.md

 Either 1) something that illustrates that a certain situation is bad and deserves condemnation or 2) a formal accusation of a serious crime.
 - `intestate` (pron "intestejt") and `intestacy` (pron intestasi) (adj) having made no legal will: an _______ parent.
+- `jamoke`
+an ordinary, unimpressive, or inept person —typically used as a term of mild or joking disparagement for a man.
+"Some ____ screwed up the whole operation".
 - `journeyman`
 a qualified, competent craftsman or artisan.
 A step above an apprentice but possibly below a master, particularly within medieval guild systems.
 - `jowls`